New pre-sentence report…

-We have worked with the Crown Prosecution Service (CPS) and the National Police Chiefs' Council (NPCC) on a coronavirus (COVID-19) interview protocol.
+We've worked with the Crown Prosecution Service (CPS), the National Police Chiefs' Council (NPCC) and other practitioner associations on a coronavirus (COVID-19) interview protocol.

-This guidance is intended to assist investigators and prosecutors in deciding whether suspects should be interviewed as part of a police investigation during the coronavirus pandemic.
+This guidance is intended to help investigators and prosecutors decide whether suspects should be interviewed as part of a police investigation during the coronavirus pandemic.

-It was first published on 1 April 2020 and is reviewed monthly.
-It is intended for use only during the coronavirus crisis.
+The guidance was first published on 1 April 2020 and is intended for use only during the coronavirus crisis.
+It is reviewed regularly.

-From 17 May 2021 (in line with stage 3 of the government’s roadmap for reducing COVID-19 restrictions), the protocol will no longer apply in cases involving suspects who are children or vulnerable adults requiring an appropriate adult.
+From 17 May 2021 (in line with stage 3 of the government’s roadmap for reducing COVID-19 restrictions), the protocol no longer applies in cases involving suspects who are children or vulnerable adults requiring an appropriate adult.

 If you're visiting police stations or custody facilities, the NPCC has shared interactive guidance (PDF 3 MB) on using PPE.